UK Stocks-Factors to watch on Sept 16

 > Financial Times

-> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (1 US dollar = 0.6167 British pound) (Reporting by Tricia Wright; Editing by Francesco Canepa)
+> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (Reporting by Tricia Wright; Editing by Francesco Canepa)

 * Renault drops as CEO targeted in diesel probe (Adds closing prices)